nicholasjackson/browserless-app/README.md

 **url** - Url to process, must be url encoded
 **height** - Height of the canvas to use when processing the URL, default `1920` **width** - Width of the canvas to use when processing the URL, default `1080`
 **wait_for** - Expected text to be contained in the DOM.
 Single page apps load in multiple stages, when `wait_for` is specified browserless will wait beyond the `document.ready` signal and will only return once the dom contains this text
+**wait_time** - Time in miliseconds to wait before delaring the page complete, default `500`
+**wait_selector** - CSS selector to wait for before declaring the page complete (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
 **cache** - Duration in seconds to cache responses for, default value is `0`, no cache